Generative modeling of conditional probability distributions on the level-sets of collective variables: Learning approach

 To ensure that $A$ approximates the free energy $F$, we adopt the adaptive biasing force (ABF) method~\cite{abf-darve2008,abf-namd,Fiorin2013,abf-everything,EABF}.
 Concretely, we generate training data by simulating the biased process

 where $f_t(z)$ is an estimation of the gradient of the free energy $F$ (i.e.\ the mean force), based on the expression~\cite[Lemma 3.9]{lelievre2010free}:

 where $(\nabla \xi^\top \nabla \xi)^{-1}_{ij}$ denotes the $ij$-component of the inverse of the matrix $\nabla \xi^\top \nabla \xi\in \mathbb{R}^{k\times k}$.
-In practice, a grid in $\mathbb{R}^k$ is defined and the mean value \eqref{mean-force} is estimated for each cell of the grid.
-In each simulation step, the estimation is updated for the cell which the current state $\xi(x_t)$ falls into.
-When the cell has been visited for more than a certain (pre-defined) number of times, the current value of the estimation is used as the biasing term $f_t(\xi(x_t))$ in \eqref{overdamped-rw-1}.
-As $t\rightarrow +\infty$, we can expect that the empirical estimations converge to the true means in \eqref{mean-force} and, accordingly, the process \eqref{overdamped-rw-1} converges to its equilibrium counterpart \eqref{overdamped-rw} with $A=F$.
+In practice, the mean value \eqref{mean-force} is estimated on a grid in $\mathbb{R}^k$.
+In each simulation step, the estimation is updated for the cell where the current state $\xi(x_t)$ belongs to.
+After the cell has been visited for a certain (pre-defined) number of times, the current value of the estimation in that cell is used as the biasing term $f_t(\xi(x_t))$ in \eqref{overdamped-rw-1}.
+As $t\rightarrow +\infty$, the empirical estimations are expected to converge to the true means in \eqref{mean-force} and, accordingly, the process \eqref{overdamped-rw-1} is expected to converge to its equilibrium counterpart \eqref{overdamped-rw} with $A=F$.